Germany Travel Map

 In major tourist destinations, English is widely spoken and is taught in schools.
 If you encounter a menu not in English, you can often ask and get one.
 For some general language tips, see our page on Foreign Languages for the Tourist.
 An attempt to speak the language is always welcomed by Germans you've asked to help you.

-Germany - Weather - When to Go
+Weather and Climate: When to Go

 Germany's weather is primarily temperate.
 Berlin's temperature, for example, is more moderate than you might expect, the lowest average low occurs in January at 26 degrees F. The highest high occurs in July and August at 73 degrees F. There is measurable precipitation (wet days) more than half the days of the year.
 [Berlin historic averages]